-\emph{\textbf{Differential privacy.}} The implemented algorithms can be extended to their differentially private (DP) versions using DP optimizers for training (e.g., GAN models can be transformed to DP-GAN \cite{xie2018differentially}).
-TSGM is compatible with differentially private optimizers from TensorFlow Privacy \footnote{\url{https://github.com/tensorflow/privacy}}.
+\textbf{Differential privacy.} The implemented algorithms can be extended to their differentially private (DP) versions using DP optimizers for training (e.g., GAN models can be transformed to DP-GAN \citep{xie2018differentially}).
+TSGM is compatible with differentially private optimizers from \href{https://github.com/tensorflow/privacy}{TensorFlow Privacy}.

-\emph{\textbf{Built-in datasets.}} TSGM provides built-in datasets from various domains, including samples from Gaussian processes, data from UCR and UCI repositories \cite{UCRArchive, blake1998uci}, and historical stock prices.
-In total, at the moment, there are 20 datasets in TSGM from different domains (e.g., neuroscience and audio processing), and the collection is increasing.
+\textbf{Built-in datasets.} TSGM offers convenient access to datasets spanning diverse domains, including samples from Gaussian processes, data sourced from the UCR and UCI repositories \citep{UCRArchive, blake1998uci}, and historical stock prices.
+Currently, TSGM hosts more than 140 datasets from various fields, such as neuroscience and audio processing, with the collection continuously expanding.

-\emph{\textbf{Reliability and maintenance.}} The framework is reliable and tested.
-It follows software engineering best practices: it is covered with unit tests, stylized according to PEP-8, and uses static type-checking MyPy \footnote{\url{https://mypy-lang.org/}}.
-The documentation is online\footnote{\url{https://tsgm.readthedocs.io/en/latest/}}, and collaboration guidelines allow upcoming developers to join the project.
+\textbf{Reliability and maintenance.} The framework has undergone thorough testing across various operating systems (Windows, Linux, and MacOS) and computational environments (CPU, GPU, TPU, and distributed training).
+It adheres to software engineering best practices, encompassing unit testing, adherence to PEP-8 styling guidelines, and utilization of static type-checking with MyPy \footnote{\url{https://mypy-lang.org/}}.
+The \href{https://tsgm.readthedocs.io/en/latest/}{comprehensive documentation} is available online, along with the guidelines for new developers joining the project.
 The support of the project is done via Issues on GitHub.
-The tests and style checkers run automatically using GitHub CI\footnote{\url{https://resources.github.com/ci-cd/}}.
+Automated testing and style checks are performed via GitHub CI\footnote{\url{https://resources.github.com/ci-cd/}}.